Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Representation and Model

-We employ a convolutional autoencoder to encode each input window into a fixed-dimensional latent representation.
-The encoder consists of three convolutional blocks operating over the temporal and feature dimensions, followed by a fully connected projection to a latent space of dimension $d$:
+We employ a convolutional autoencoder to encode each window into a latent representation shown in Fig. \ref{fig:masked_ae_arch}.
+The encoder consists of convolutional layers operating over the temporal and feature dimensions, followed by a projection into a latent space:

-Convolutions are applied with shared weights across users and windows, enabling the model to learn local temporal and cross-feature patterns while remaining agnostic to user identity.

-The decoder mirrors the encoder architecture and reconstructs both channels from the latent representation:
+The decoder mirrors the encoder and reconstructs both channels: